 Slap’s BBQ, 553 Central Avenue, Kansas City

-Luigi’s Italian Restaurant transports you back to the mother country of Italy where the portions are family size and satisfy your every craving.
-Start with the Italian Meatballs, topped with creamy béchamel sauce and then try Shrimp and Spinach Ravioli with vodka sauce for your main course.
-Top-quality ingredients and a passion for cooking sets Luigi’s apart from the competition.
+Luigi’s Italian Restaurant transports you back to the mother country of Italy, where the portions are family size and satisfy your every craving.
+Start with the Italian Meatballs, topped with creamy béchamel sauce, and then try Shrimp and Spinach Ravioli with vodka sauce for your main course.
+Top-quality ingredients and a passion for cooking set Luigi’s apart from the competition.
 Oh, and the phenomenal bread!

 Luigi’s Italian Restaurant, 418 Cherokee Street, Leavenworth

-Where do you stop along Kansas I-70 for amazing pastries and breads?
+Where do you stop along Kansas I-70 for excellent pastries and bread?
 Bakery Delicateza, that’s where.
-This family-owned bakery puts a Czech spin on the decadent fresh-baked items they serve, with everything from kolaches to bread pudding, cinnamon rolls to assorted breads and rolls.
+This family-owned bakery puts a Czech spin on the fresh-baked items they serve, with everything from kolaches to bread pudding, cinnamon rolls to assorted loaves of bread and rolls.
 The smell alone is worth the stop.
 Take a box with you to make the road trip even more enticing.

 Bakery Delicateza, 510 South 5th Street, Leavenworth

 In a town of only a little more than 500, Lecompton is home to Aunt Netter’s Cafe, a great locally owned cafe serving breakfast, lunch, and awesome homemade pie.
 The Philly Quesadilla and Buffalo Chicken Sandwich are excellent and priced just right.
 Forget counting calories as the selection of mile-high pies and decadent cupcakes make a great road trip snack.
 Go for the peanut butter pie—sure to satisfy!